 Where to Stay on the Pakleni Islands

-Due to the limited accommodation options and their potential higher cost, some visitors choose to stay in Hvar Town and explore the Pakleni Islands as day trips.
-Hvar Town offers a wide range of accommodation options to suit various budgets and preferences.
-From luxury hotels to guesthouses and hostels, there are choices available for every type of traveler.
+Due to the limited accommodation options and their potential higher cost, most visitors (myself included) choose to stay in Hvar Town and explore the Pakleni Islands as day trips.
+Hvar Town offers a wide range of accommodation options from luxury hotels to guesthouses and hostels.

 Pakleni Islands Best Beaches

 When it comes to the best Pakleni Island beaches, you’ll be spoiled for choice with a variety of stunning options to suit your preferences.
 Whether you’re seeking lively beach bars, a relaxed and laid-back atmosphere, or a secluded spot for privacy, the archipelago has it all.